ROCm/rocm-install-on-linux/docs/how-to/spack.rst

               Build systems supported by the package
           hip [true]                  false, true
               Use HIP as backend
-          opencl [false]              false, true
-              Use OPENCL as the backend

           when build_system=cmake
             build_type [Release]      Debug, MinSizeRel, RelWithDebInfo, Release